Research Portal for Descendants of the Slaves of the Cape Colony 1652 - 1900

 Werk - In the work team

 Caffer - (Imported Black slave) Fiscal's or executioner's assistant or hard labourer .
 Often acted as policemen and were the only slaves permitted to carry weapons.
-Their control of public order extended to the Burghers.
+Their control of public order extended over the Free-Burghers.

 Compiled from Slave Lodge Census 31 August 1714 transcribed by Prof Robert Shell